seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 But I do prize it at my love before
 The reverend'st throat in Athens.
 So I leave you
 To the protection of the prosperous gods,
-As thieves to keepers.
+As thieves to keepers. /

 **FLAVIUS**
-Stay not, all's in vain.
+/ Stay not, all's in vain.

 **TIMON**
 Why, I was writing of my epitaph;
-it will be seen to-morrow: my long sickness
+It will be seen to-morrow: my long sickness
 Of health and living now begins to mend,
 And nothing brings me all things.
 Go, live still;
 Be Alcibiades your plague, you his,
-And last so long enough!
+And last so long enough! /

 **First Senator**
-We speak in vain.
+/ We speak in vain.

 **TIMON**
 But yet I love my country, and am not
 One that rejoices in the common wreck,
-As common bruit doth put it.
+As common bruit doth put it. /

 **First Senator**
-That's well spoke.
+/ That's well spoke.

 **TIMON**
-Commend me to my loving countrymen,–
+Commend me to my loving countrymen,--

 **First Senator**
-These words become your lips as they pass
+These words become your lips as they pass through them.
-thorough them.

 **Second Senator**
 And enter in our ears like great triumphers
-In their applauding gates.
+In their applauding gates. /

 **TIMON**
-Commend me to them,
+/ Commend me to them,
 And tell them that, to ease them of their griefs,
 Their fears of hostile strokes, their aches, losses,
 Their pangs of love, with other incident throes